databricks/terraform-databricks-examples/examples/adb-exfiltration-protection/README.md

 ## How to use

-1. Update `terraform.tfvars` file and provide values to each defined variable
+1. Update `terraform.tfvars` file and provide values to each defined variable.
 2. (Optional) Configure your [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/azurerm)
 3. Run `terraform init` to initialize terraform and get provider ready.
 4. Run `terraform apply` to create the resources.

 ## How to fill in variable values

+Some variables have no default value and will require one, e.g. `subscription_id`

 Most of the values are to be found at: https://docs.microsoft.com/en-us/azure/databricks/administration-guide/cloud-configurations/azure/udr